Frequently Asked Questions

 Can We Leverage the 100th Anniversary of the 19th Amendment?

 Absolutely!
-2020 marks the 100th anniversary of the 19th Amendment so you may want to consider hosting drives at your school in January & February and include information on the Women’s Suffrage Movement.
+Although 2020 marked the 100th anniversary of the 19th Amendment, you may still want to consider hosting drives at your school in January & February to bring up the history of gaining voting rights and include information on the Women’s Suffrage Movement.

 January & February are also optimal months for registration drives because they are just before many state primaries which can help build momentum.